Migration commands

 You can configure custom commands in such way:

-import { rakeDb } from 'orchid-orm/migrations'; // import from 'rake-db' when not using Orchid ORM
+import { rakeDb } from 'orchid-orm/migrations/postgres-js'; // when using ORM

 import { createDb } from 'pqb';